 A record of the presence of species in this innermost quadrat are made by selecting the name of the species on the recording form, under 'Nest 0'.
-A drop down menu is provided, but it is often easier to start typing the name of species, and suggestions will appear in the drop-down menu.
-Additional species are entered by clicking the (below 'Total Cover') or can be deleted using the dustbin icon.
+A drop-down menu is provided, but it is often easier to start typing the name of species, and suggestions will appear.
+Additional